phodal/shire/docs/index.md

 Shire offers a straightforward AI Coding & Agents Language that enables communication between an LLM and control IDE for automated programming.

+> The concept of Shire originated from [AutoDev](https://github.com/unit-mesh/auto-dev), a subproject
+> of [UnitMesh](https://unitmesh.cc/).
+In AutoDev, we designed an AI-driven IDE for developers that includes DevIns, the
+> precursor to Shire.
+DevIns aims to enable users to create AI agents tailored to their own IDEs, allowing them to build
+> their customized AI-driven development environments.

 Shire example:

 ![Shire Cheatsheet](images/shire-sheet.svg)